What is Postural Orthostatic Tachycardia Syndrome (POTS)?

 ~ POTS patient.

 Please speak to your GP if you are concerned about POTS.
 They can then refer you to the appropriate specialist for tailored management.
+Ali Minichiello treats patients with POTS as part of a holistic team of health professionals.

 Australian POTS Foundation: https://potsfoundation.org.au